evidence-dev/evidence/sites/docs/pages/components/annotations.md

 ```

 #### Continuous Axis Bar Charts
-On a continous x-axis (dates or numbers), the reference area will start and stop at the exact point on the x-axis.
+On a continuous x-axis (dates or numbers), the reference area will start and stop at the exact point on the x-axis.
 This means it will appear in the middle of whichever bar is at that point.
 If you would prefer to see the area cover the full bar, there are 2 ways to achieve this:
 1. Add a buffer on either side of the range you want to highlight (e.g., instead of ending the area at `2020-07-01`, end it at `2020-07-15`)
 2. Change your x-axis to categorical data (using `xType=category`).
 If using a date axis, you may also want to retain the axis label formatting for dates - to achieve this, you can use the `xFmt` prop (e.g., `xFmt=mmm`)